lekom/Enceladus/README.md

 ## Features

 - Local caching using [SwiftData](https://developer.apple.com/xcode/swiftdata/).
 - Built-in polling.
-As long as a stream is active for a given query/ model, it is fetched and emitted at the interval provided in each model
+As long as a stream is active for a given query/ model, it is fetched and emitted at the interval specified by each model
 - Stream models by unique identifier or as a singleton
 - Stream lists of models based on query and sort descriptors.
 Queries are transformed into `SwiftData` predicates.
 - Fetch models asynchronously using `async/await`.